What Is Retrofitting?

 1. Preservation Retrofitting

 The term preserve means to maintain originality.
 The same applies to preservation retrofitting.
-In this method, the treatment is done to prevent the structure from potential damages without affecting the integrity of the structure, material, and value.
+In this method, the treatment is done to prevent the structure from potential damage without affecting the integrity of the structure, material, and value.
 It is a preventive method.

 2. Rehabilitation Retrofitting